hammerheim-game/hammerheim-rules/5-warbands.md

 warband if possible.
 Profile M WS BS S T W I A Ld
 6 4 3 4 4 3 4 3 8
-Weapons/Armour: Minotaurs may be armed with weapons and armour chosen from the Beastmen Equipment list.
+Weapons/Armor: Minotaurs may be armed with weapons and armor chosen from the Beastmen Equipment list.
 Special Rules
 Fear: Minotaurs are huge, bellowing monsters and cause fear.
 See Psychology section for details.